 - Queen Victoria reigned for 63 years.
-(This is an example of reign being used as a verb.)
+(This is an example of "reign" being used as a verb.)

 - Reins can be made of leather, nylon, or metal.

-Having free rein to do something means you have considerable freedom to act as you please.
+Free Rein or Free Reign?Having "free rein" to do something means you have considerable freedom to act as you please.
 The term derives from the idea of loosening a horse's reins to give it more freedom.

-Even though free rein is the original version of this saying, the term free reign has been so widely misused in its place, it has developed into an acceptable alternative.
+Even though "free rein" is the original version of this saying, the term "free reign" has been so widely misused in its place, it has developed into an acceptable alternative.

 Common Terms with "Rain," "Rein," and "Reign"Common terms with the word "rain":